nautobot/nautobot/docs/configuration/required-settings.md

 [Redis](https://redis.io/) is an in-memory data store similar to memcached.
 While Redis has been an optional component of NetBox since the introduction of webhooks in version 2.4, it is required starting in 2.6 to support NetBox's caching functionality (as well as other planned features).
-In 2.7, the connection settings were broken down into two sections for webhooks and caching, allowing the user to connect to different Redis instances/databases per feature.
+In 2.7, the connection settings were broken down into two sections for task queuing and caching, allowing the user to connect to different Redis instances/databases per feature.

-Redis is configured using a configuration setting similar to `DATABASE` and these settings are the same for both of the `webhooks` and `caching` subsections:
+Redis is configured using a configuration setting similar to `DATABASE` and these settings are the same for both of the `tasks` and `caching` subsections:

 * `HOST` - Name or IP address of the Redis server (use `localhost` if running locally)
 * `PORT` - TCP port of the Redis service; leave blank for default port (6379)